-If this is your first time in NYC you probably want to go top of the Empire State Building, take a ferry to the see the Statue of Liberty and Ellis Island, seeing Manhattan from the water is always beautiful.
-Walk across the Brooklyn bridge and make visit to China Town.
+If this is your first time in NYC you probably want to go top of the Empire State Building, take a ferry to see the Statue of Liberty and Ellis Island, seeing Manhattan from the water is always beautiful.
+Walk across the Brooklyn Bridge and make a visit to China Town.

 Where to stay in NYC

 November in New York City was beautiful!
 If you are looking for a luxury hotel in NYC you might like the one we stayed at.
 We stayed near the busy Times Square but our hotel was a haven of refined elegance and perfectly located.
 More details about our stay here.